Best-Ever Deviled Eggs

 Deviled eggs can be made up to 2 days in advance, but they should not be left out.
 To store deviled eggs, cover and refrigerate until serving.
 Sprinkle on the paprika and bacon garnishes just before serving.

-- Creamy Potato Salad – loaded with hard boiled eggs
+- Creamy Potato Salad – loaded with boiled eggs

 - Egg muffins – easy breakfast on the go